IamMRM/Google-Cloud-Platform/README.md

 CAP Theory:
 Consistency, Availability, Partition tolerance

 Managed instance groups (MIGs) on Compute Engine let you operate applications like databases on multiple identical VMs High Availability for Cloud SQL PostgreSQL instances works because: Through synchronous writes to a regional replicated disk, all writes made to the primary instance are also available to the standby instance.
 This configuration reduces downtime in the event of an instance or zone failure.

+######################################################################################################################################################################################################

+CHAPTER 4
+MAP REDUCE
+For analysis in distributed systems.
+Map: produces key/value pairs.
+Key can be input from user and value can be count.
+Reduce: reduces the keys with same keys

+Hadoop core modules:
+1. Hadoop Common: contain all libraries, OS abstractions, startup scripts required for rest of Hadoop
+2. HDFS: Hadoop Distributed File system: Fault-tolerant file system
+3. Hadoop YARN: Handles resource management, job scheduling, and monitoring for Hadoop jobs
+4. Hadoop Mapreduce

+Name node: manages access to files of clients.  file blocks can be replicated for fault tolerance.
+Client commits request to main node but the actual request can be fulfilled by different data nodes depending on which provides shortest path

+Apache Pig: high-level language for large datasets.
+(Abstraction for Map-reduce).
+Can also write user-defined functions in python, java, groovy, ruby etc
+Mainly includes:
+- Merging
+- Filtering
+- Transformation of data

+Limitation to Map reduce is the linearity.
+First read data then map then reduce then write to disk.
+Apache Spark: general purpose cluster-computing framework Spark needs a cluster manager and a storage system.
+(See picture)

+Apache Kafka (originated at LinkedIn.
+Similar to pub/sub): distributed streaming platform.
+High throughput and low latency.
+4 main api in Kafka:
+1. Producer: allows an application to publish stream of records to a kafka topic
+2. Consumer: allows an application to subscribe to 1 or more topics and process records within
+3. Streams: allows an application to act as stream process itself.
+Useful for transforming data
+4. Connector: extend Kafka by connecting kafka to external services like relational database

+Migrating Mapreduce jobs to cloud Data Flow

+Chapter 5: PUB/SUB
+Pub/sub is fully supported by cloud dataflow.

+Kind of shock absorber for system.
+Good for exchanging messages and data in our system + can be triggers or event for certain actions and triggering some other actions

+Pub/sub follows at least once delivery to every subscription.
+New subscriptions with same name will have no link to previous subscriptions.
+Seeking can help to retain msgs even after sending acknowledgement.
+Can also set snapshots to go back in time.
+Messages are not ordered.
+So can use Cloud file store or Cloud SQL and query this with time stamps for ordering but then this will have latencies

+Example
+Data -> pub/sub -> dataflow ne bucket me dal dia.
+Aur big query se us ko analysis  kr lia SQL se (https://learn.acloud.guru/course/gcp-certified-professional-data-engineer/learn/82956285-8275-1bf2-9428-7679c623aa08/a58da841-3d6a-5cf7-6943-d44f236a319c/watch)

+Limitation: it can only send 10MB msg + expired of messages Cloud Tasks: must be explicitly invoked by publisher / client as opposed to decentralised pub/sub

+By default, a message that cannot be delivered within the retention time of 10 minutes to 7 days is deleted and is no longer accessible.
+A push Subscription endpoint must accept an HTTPS POST with a valid SSL certificate All orders can be sent to a single Topic.
+Pub/Sub guarantees at least once delivery for every Subscription, so every system that needs to be notified will require its own Subscription.
+Access control can be configured at the individual resource level, for example to grant publish-only or consume-only permissions to individual topics or subscriptions.
+All jobs can be sent to a single Topic.
+The Compute Engine VMs should share a subscription so that they can each take a job from the queue.
+If they each had their own subscription, they would all be performing the same jobs.